 Gapless data acquisition applications can be divided into two types:

 AlazarTech serves both types of gapless acquisition applications.
 In this discussion, we will shed some more light on Gapless Streaming Systems.

 By definition, a Gapless Streaming System needs a mass storage medium to save the acquired data in.
 There are many types of media utilized by customers based on their specific storage speed and capacity requirements.

-STORAGE IN ON-BOARD MEMORY Almost all AlazarTech products have on-board memory.
+Almost all AlazarTech products have on-board memory.
 On the more advanced models, this can be as high as 8 Gigabytes (GB).
 For most applications, this on-board memory is used as a very deep FIFO between the Analog-to-Digital Converters (ADCs) and PCI Express (PCIe) bus, thereby providing protection against operating system latencies.
 However, the same memory can also be used as high speed storage for later retrieval over PCIe bus, as long as the total amount of storage required is less than the amount of on-board memory.

-STORAGE IN MOTHERBOARD MEMORY As mentioned above, on-board memory can be used as a very deep FIFO to stream data across the bus to a user buffer.
+As mentioned above, on-board memory can be used as a very deep FIFO to stream data across the bus to a user buffer.